Warning of possibly harmful website or software - How to deal with it?

 It might be your antivirus software or your internet browser that generate these warnings.

 For example, Windows 8 and Windows 10 come with Microsoft Defender and SmartScreen which monitor the websites you are visiting and the software you download.

-False alarm or true threat?
+If the warning a false alarm or a true threat?

-If you receive a warning from your internet browser (Mozilla Firefox, Chrome, Safari, Microsoft Internet Explorer, Microsoft Edge) or by your antivirus software, you have to decide if this a "false positive" (false alarm) or a true threat.
+If you receive such a warning from your internet browser (Mozilla Firefox, Chrome, Safari, Microsoft Internet Explorer, Microsoft Edge) or by your antivirus software, you have to decide if this a "false positive" (false alarm) or a true threat.